 Click Real-time Preview in the Dreamweaver status bar.

-Preview your web pages in Dreamweaver, in browsers, and on mobile devices.
+Preview your web pages in Dreamweaver, in browsers.

-Real-time preview allows you to preview your pages in the browser or on mobile devices and view the changes in the browser or device in real time as you code.
+Real-time preview allows you to preview your pages in the browser and view the changes in the browser in real time as you code.

 Live view gives you an idea of how your page will look on the web and lets you edit items in Code view.